JITESH1101/RISC-V-SoC-Tapeout---PHASE-2/Task_NoPOR_Final_GLS/POR_Removal_Justification.md

 4. **External reset proven**: Industry standard across SKY130, commercial 130nm, and 180nm nodes.
 Thousands of production designs validate approach.

 5. **Risks mitigated**: Watchdog timer, multi-source reset, formal verification of synchronizers, and comprehensive STA sign-off address all identified failure modes.

-**Recommendation**

-External reset via SCL-180 I/O pads is **approved as the reset implementation strategy**.
-This approach is technically superior to on-chip analog POR, eliminates design burden, and is backed by industry precedent and proven methodology.

 ---